lammps/lammps/doc/src/comm_modify.rst

    comm_modify keyword value ...

-* zero or more keyword/value pairs may be appended
+* one or more keyword/value pairs may be appended
 * keyword = *mode* or *cutoff* or *cutoff/multi* or *multi/reduce* or *group* or *vel*

   .. parsed-literal::